About the degree programme

 • the over-exploitation of natural resources

-• Ecological sciences study how organisms interact with each other and their physical, chemical and biological environments.
+Ecological sciences is the study of how organisms interact with each other and their physical, chemical and biological environments.

-• Environmental sciences is an integrated science.
-We apply biological, chemical and physical sciences to understand the natural environment and how it is changing.
+An integrated science which applies biological, chemical and physical sciences to understand the natural environment and how it is changing.

 • policy-making